Assyro AI

 Pro Tip

 If your drug targets a subset of a larger disease (e.g., a specific genetic mutation within a cancer type), document the scientific rationale thoroughly.
-FDA allows orphan subset designation if the subset is medically defined and individually has fewer than 200,000 patients, which can significantly accelerate your development timeline.
+FDA allows orphan subset designation only when the subset is medically plausible and independently satisfies the statutory standard.

 FDA Orphan Drug: Complete Benefits Overview